mxcube/mx3docker/README.md

 ## Starting

-As the Docker image needs X11 forwarding it is a bit more complicated than usual, so there is a `./start_mxcube2` script that makes the right docker command line to start the image.
+As the Docker image needs X11 forwarding and host network access it is a bit more complicated than usual, so there is a `./start_mxcube2` script that makes the right docker command line to start the image.

 ## Starting MXCuBE 2